 In an odd twist that undoubtedly has saved his life, Andemariam, an Eritrean father of two, was studying geology in Iceland when his cancer struck.
 Dr. Tomas Gudbjardsson, an Icelandic surgeon, had heard about Macchiarini's pioneering work in transplanting tracheas from brain-dead donors over the past three years.

 Gudbjardsson referred him to Macchiarini, a globe-trotting surgeon now based in Stockholm.
 The Icelandic doctor assisted in the 12-hour operation that replaced Beyene's trachea on June 9.

 Macchiarini made headlines in 2008 when he replaced the windpipe of Claudia Castillo, a Spanish woman, with a trachea taken from a cadaver donor.
 In that case and about nine operations since then, Macchiarini chemically stripped all the donors' cells from the windpipes, leaving the cartilage skeleton.

 Then the surgeon harvested bone marrow from the recipient, which contains stem cells that can differentiate into many tissue types.
 Dripping those stem cells onto the cartilage scaffold from the donor, and adding his own recipe of growth factors, Macchiarini has been able to give patients lasting tracheas that aren't rejected by their immune systems.

-Meanwhile, a team at Harvard Bioscience, a biotech company near Boston, pulled all-nighters making a "bioreactor" that could contain the scaffold and incubate it with Beyene's stem cells.
+Meanwhile, a team at Harvard Bioscience, a biotech company near Boston, pulled all-nighters making a "bioreactor" that could contain the scaffold and incubate it with Andemariam's stem cells.